cablelabs/gitops/README.md

 # gitops
-Example automation for using GitOps and other automation to deploying and running bare metal Kubernetes for cable and telecommunications workloads.
+Example automation for managing and deploying a bare metal Kubernetes for cable and telecommunications workloads.

+## Ansible

+Ansible is used to provision the bare metal cluster then install ArgoCD for ongoing CI/CD operations.

+## Kustomize

+Kustomize is used as the configuratuon management solution for continued cluster operations.
+These artifacts are deployed via ArgoCD in a CI/CD pipeline.